Nitrokey/nethsm/README.md

 To collect coverage information about the tests:

 1. install `bisect_ppx` (`opam install 'bisect_ppx>=2.1.0'`)
-2. `export BISECT_ENABLE=yes` in your shell
+2. `export MODE=test` in your shell
-3. `dune runtest`
+3. `make coverage`
-4. `mkdir -p coverage && bisect-ppx-report html --source-path _build/default/src/keyfender -o coverage`
-5. browse to coverage/index.html
+5. browse to obj/coverage/index.html

 ## Muen System